BettercareHealth/bettercare/intrapartum-care/test-7.md

 17. What is a secondary postpartum haemorrhage?
 	-	Any vaginal bleeding that appears excessive, after the first hour following delivery of the placenta
 	+	Any vaginal bleeding that appears excessive, after the first 24 hours following delivery of the placenta
-	-	Any vaginal bleeding that appears excessive, between the 5th and 15th days of the puerperium
+	-	Any vaginal bleeding that appears excessive, between the fifth and 15th day of the puerperium
 	-	Any vaginal bleeding in the puerperium which is severe enough to cause the patient to become shocked
 18. What is the most common cause of a secondary postpartum haemorrhage?
 	+	Intra-uterine infection with or without a retained piece of placenta